Scholarships & Grants

-Talent Recognition Awards are available in art and design, music and theater.
+Talent Recognition Awards: Scholarships are available in art and design, music and theater.
 Please contact those departments directly to arrange auditions or submit portfolios and to obtain more detailed information.

 Alumni Related Awards: NMU offers financial aid programs to family members of NMU graduates.

 International Student Awards: Scholarship opportunities for International students.

 Special Situation Funds: Michigan Indian Tuition Waiver, NMU Employee Dependent Children Tuition Program and more.

 Other Scholarship Options: Many organizations have scholarship opportunities for students.
 High school guidance offices and local libraries are good sources of scholarship information.
 Students may also wish to check with local organizations, businesses, churches and parents' employers to see if scholarships are available.
 It is best to avoid any scholarship service that requires a fee.